United Airlines Logo

 United Airlines Logo 1935-1939

-Until the end of this period, the logo’s rectangular shape still dominated, giving it a standard look.
-The designers replaced the dark blue with a light one, increased the size of the first word in the title (“United”), and reduced the second part (“Air Lines”).
+Until the end of this period, the logo was still dominated by a rectangular shape, giving it a standardized look.
+The designers replaced the dark blue with a lighter color, increased the size of the first word in the name (“United”), and reduced the second part (“Air Lines”).

 1939 – 1940